 Strolling out through the back of Place de La Bourse we found ourselves a place for lunch, resisting the allure of the signage of Michel’s Bistrot along the way.

 After lunch we headed for our last stop on our hurried tour of Bordeaux; its address was Place du Palais, 33000 Bordeaux.
 We were heading back down towards the river to inspect Porte Cailhau, the major section of the wall still standing that once ran along the riverfront of old Bordeaux.
 It was the main gate of the city built into the walls in 1495, directly in front of the old Palais de L’Ombriere that would have stood very near this gate, perhaps close to the spot where we sat down for coffee to have a slow gaze at this many towered entrance to old Bordaux.
 We also walked down Rue de Palais Ombriere to arrive at our destination; it probably runs over the vacant land created when the old palace was demolished in 1800.
 A plate on the wall of Porte Cailhau explains much of this background.
-There is no doubt that this gate at one time formed part of the old city wall as the demolishers of the old wall left the connecting stonework on both sides of the gate as can be seen in the photos above.
+There is no doubt that this gate at one time formed part of the old city wall as the demolishers of the old wall left the connecting stonework on both sides of the gate as can be seen in the photos below.

 Porte Cailhau (1493-1496).
 The architecture of Bordeaux took on a different tone when the Jurade (Municipal Council) decided to have a monumental gate built over the river just opposite the palais de L’Ombriere – the seat of the new Parliament.
 The campaigns in Italy gave Bordeaux a taste for the Renaisance, and so flamboyant-style accolades of windows were laid above the Gothic Gate.
 The people of Bordeaux dedicated this arch of triumph to Charles VIII in 1495 to mark his victory at the battle of Fournoue, thus proving their loyalty to the new kingdom.
 (Contents of Wall Plate.)

 There were two other plates on the external wall of Porte Cailhau.
 The first set out some key questions and details about the life of Bordeaux’s most famous daughter, Eleanor of Aquitaine.
 It sets out very clearly Eleanor’s importance and influence on the city’s contemporary life in the twelfth century as well as the next 300 years of the history of France.
-Her first husband to be stayed in the old Palais Ombriere (it was started in the 10th century) while awaiting his marriage to Eleanor.
+Her first husband to be, stayed in the old Palais Ombriere (it was started in the 10th century) while awaiting his marriage to Eleanor.
 The second plate’s contents are set out below.

 “CHEMINS DE SAINT-JACQUE-DE-COMPOSTELLE PASSAGE A BORDEAUX